Can You Have More Than One Invoice Factoring Company?

 How Do I Choose the Best Factoring Company?

-Now that you know why you can’t work with more than one factoring company at once, you need to choose the best factoring company that suits your business needs and long-term goals.
+Now that you know why you can’t work with more than one factoring company at once, you need to choose the right factoring company that suits your business needs and long-term goals.
 Different factoring companies have different contract terms, such as factoring fees, payment/contract duration, and funding limits.
 To choose the right fit for your business, it is important to consider details like:

 Source of Funds: A factoring company’s source of funds can impact their factoring fees and how quickly they can send you a cash advance.
 Factoring with a bank like altLINE means you avoid working with a middleman, resulting in lower factoring fees, faster funding periods, and greater transparency.